 When you apply for a credit card offering a balance transfer duration, you will be asked if you wish to transfer a balance (or balances).
 You will have to provide a list of the cards you want to pay off, plus how much money you want to transfer to each card.
 If you are successful in your application, your new credit card will automatically transfer money to your other cards.

 Not always.
-Some credit card issuers only offer the advertised duration, so you are either offered the card or refused it – but other issuers offer a ‘downsell’ option, where you are offered an alternative card with a lower duration (and often a higher APR).
+Some credit card issuers only offer the advertised duration; in this case you are either offered the card or refused it.
+Other issuers offer a ‘downsell’ option, where you are offered an alternative card with a lower duration (and often a higher APR).
 Even if you’re offered the card you applied for, with the advertised balance transfer duration, it is not guaranteed that you will keep it.
 You will lose the balance transfer offer immediately unless you adhere to the strict terms and conditions of the card, which means staying within your credit limit and making at least your minimum monthly payment on time.

 All cards have different terms and conditions regarding their balance transfers, but in general, there is a window of time (around 60 to 90 days) where you must transfer your balances to benefit from the 0% deal and fee.
 Any balance transfers made outside of this window will be subject to different fees and interest rates.
 Always plan to make your balance transfers in good time once your account is open.